Porsche Formula E Team: 2021–2022 season

-In Mexico City, Pascal Wehrlein claimed his and the team's maiden victory after taking pole position.
-The team also claimed their first 1-2 finish as Lotterer finished 2nd.
+At the Mexico City ePrix, Pascal Wehrlein secured both his and the team's maiden victory after starting from pole position.
+The team also achieved its first one-two finish, with Lotterer finishing second.

 2022–2023 season

-António Félix da Costa was set to replace Lotterer and partner Wehrlein.
-Along the sister team Andretti, the Porsche powertrain dominated the early season, with Wehrlein winning both Diriyah rounds and leading both drivers' and teams' championships.
-The team scored two more victories with Félix da Costa winning Cape Town ePrix and Wehrlein in Jakarta.
-However, the team eventually lost the championship lead due to lack of consistency and qualifying pace.
+António Félix da Costa was signed to replace Lotterer, and partner Wehrlein.
+Alongside the sister team Andretti Formula E, Porsche's powertrain proved dominant in the early part of the season, with Wehrlein winning both Diriyah rounds and leading the Drivers' and Constructors' Championships.

+The team secured two further victories, with Félix da Costa winning the Cape Town ePrix and Wehrlein claiming victory in Jakarta.
+However, inconsistent results and limited qualifying pace ultimately cost the team the championship lead.